Adult Day Care11 minute read

 Be aware that Medicare does not cover adult day care.
 Medicaid funding, on the other hand, depends on state law.
 Medicaid will pay something in nearly every state, though the amount is often limited, and participants may face long waiting lists.
 Many adult programs will not accept Medicaid and only take clients who can pay out-of-pocket.
 Long-term care insurance may cover adult day programs, but be sure to read your policy carefully for the fine print.
 Some financial assistance may be available through a federal or state program like the Older Americans Act or Veterans Health Administration.

-When to Begin Adult Day Services
+When to Begin Adult Day Care

 It helps for seniors to begin frequent adult day care while they can fully enjoy the activities and social life.
 As their abilities and needs change, this ensures that they are familiar with the setting and all of its health, social and support service components.
 Most importantly, they feel comforted and cared for.